Skeins on Branes: Bare compactness and somewhere injectivity in basic classes

-\begin{lemma} Let $J$ be any $(\eta_{1},\eta_{2})$-normalized almost complex structure.
-For all sufficiently small shifts $\epsilon>0$, any $J$-holomorphic curve in a basic homology class agrees with a standard cylinder in a neighborhood of its boundary.
-In particular, any basic curve is somewhere injective. \end{lemma}
+Consider the case when $L=L_0\cup L_1$ has only one non-compact component. \begin{lemma} Let $L\subset X$ be as above.
+If $J$ is an almost complex structure on $X$ that is uniformly compatible with $\omega$ then any bare $J$-holomorphic curve with boundary on $L$ in a basic homology class is injective in the complement of finitely many points and in particular somewhere injective. \end{lemma}

-\begin{proof} The area of curve in a basic homology class is $C\epsilon$ for some constant $C>0$.
-Monotonicity shows that any curve with boundary either outside an $\frac14\eta$-neighborhood of $K$ or with boundary points both outside an $\frac12\eta_{2}$-neighborhood and inside an $\frac14\eta_{2}$-neighborhood has area $> K\eta_{2}^{2}$ for some $K>0$.
-It follows that the boundary must lie inside an $\frac12\eta_{2}$ neighborhood, if $\epsilon>0$ is sufficiently small.